 One of the attacks developed in Demo1 was included as an ENI use case and published on ETSI Whitepaper n°44.
-Also, a PoC was submitted to the ETSI ZSM #19 meeting, and was publicly shown in a booth as part of the ETSI Security Conference in Oct.
-2022 in the ETSI
+Also, a PoC was submitted to the ETSI ZSM #19 meeting27, and was php?title=PoC_6_Security_SLA_assurance_in_5G_network_slices publicly shown in a booth as part of the ETSI Security Conference in Oct.
+2022 in the ETSI Headquarters.
+A video of demo 1 can be found on the INSPIRE-5Gplus web.